CarlosUziel/ischleseg/README.md

 pip install scipy
 ```

-Beware of replacing `"user"` with the corresponding user name and `"env_name"` witha  suitable environment name.
+Beware of replacing `"user"` with the corresponding user name and `"env_name"` with a  suitable environment name.

 ## Content of this repository
 This repository contains all the code used in the master dissertation project.
 On one hand, it contains the source code of [DeepMedic](https://github.com/Kamnitsask/deepmedic) v0.6.1.
 The directory tree has been slightly changed to accomodate to the different experiments carried out and their corresponding configuration files (plese referer to the original documentation of [DeepMedic](https://github.com/Kamnitsask/deepmedic) to understand how DeepMedic processes these files).
 Concretly, each model that was trained can be found under the directory `deepmedic/versions`.
 The structure of each model is as follows: